eslint/eslint/docs/src/user-guide/configuring/configuration-files.md

   └── test.js
 ```

-If there is a `.eslintrc` and a `package.json` file found in the same directory, `.eslintrc` takes priority and `package.json` file is not used.
+If there is a `.eslintrc` and a `package.json` file found in the same directory, `.eslintrc` takes priority and the `package.json` file is not used.

 By default, ESLint looks for configuration files in all parent folders up to the root directory.
 This can be useful if you want all of your projects to follow a certain convention, but can sometimes lead to unexpected results.
 To limit ESLint to a specific project, place `"root": true` inside the `.eslintrc.*` file or `eslintConfig` field of the `package.json` file or in the `.eslintrc.*` file at your project's root level.
 ESLint stops looking in parent folders once it finds a configuration with `"root": true`.